 In line with the University Admissions Policy, it is usual that entrants to this postgraduate award will provide evidence of study to level 6 undergraduate level and have at least two years' work experience in a management or supervisory category.

 The University actively encourages applications from people of all ages, of any gender, ethnic and/or social background and from students with disabilities.
 You will be required to evidence English language proficiency standards where UK GCSE examinations in English (or their equivalent) have not been passed.
-These standards are normally represented by a minimum overall band of 6.0 on the International English Language Testing Service (IELTS) test, with no sub-test band below 5.5, or Test of English as a Foreign Language (TOEFL) Internet-based test score of 90/paper-based test score of 575.
+These standards are normally represented by a minimum overall band of 6.5 on the International English Language Testing Service (IELTS) test, with at least 5.5 in each component.
 If studying the part-time option and you need a visa, then you cannot be in the UK on a Student Visa under the Tier 4 regulations.

 Making your application